 What is Modifier 59?

 According to the CPT manual, modifier 59 indicates a “distinct procedural service.”
 Specifically, a provider can use the 59 modifier to indicate that he or she performed a service that was distinct and independent from all other services performed during the same session.
 Even more specifically, a provider would use this modifier to justify billing a pair of codes that ordinarily would not be billed together.
-As we explain here, these “edit pairs” (as they’re called by the National Correct Coding Initiative [NCCI]) are sets of procedures that therapists commonly perform together.
-(You can get the full list of edit pairs, as well as guidance on which ones are modifier 59-eligible, here.)
+As we explain in this modifier 59 blog, these “edit pairs” (as they’re called by the National Correct Coding Initiative [NCCI]) are sets of procedures that therapists commonly perform together.
+(You can get the full list of edit pairs, as well as guidance on which ones are modifier 59-eligible, in this blog.)

 If your claim contains codes that form an edit pair—and you don’t include the appropriate modifier—the payer will only reimburse you for one of the procedures, “because the payer will assume that one of the services was essentially ‘built into’ the other.”